 Mold particles occur when moisture or humidity is present, allowing mold to grow and release harmful VOCs, mycotoxins, and spores.

 Rodents inhabit buildings that are improperly sealed from the outside — finding entrance via tiny holes and openings.
-They are also attracted to the scent of food, as well as moisture intrusion (and the subsequent mold) in buildings.
+They are also attracted to the scent of food, and are always looking for moisture (and the subsequent mold it causes) in buildings.

 All three indoor air quality variables are made worse by moisture:

 - Chemical VOCs release more quickly in the presence of humidity

 Indoor light quality is becoming a slowly-worsening epidemic in modern buildings for years, mostly due to the global switch away from incandescent lighting.

 In their place, LEDs have taken hold in the industry, with their improved energy savings and long lifespan.